 - Private candidates who have met the eligibility criteria to register for the GCE A-Level examination.

-The Singapore Examinations and Assessment Board, MOE, and the University of Cambridge International Examinations, are the joint examining authorities for the GCE A-Level examination.
+The Singapore Examinations and Assessment Board, MOE, and Cambridge Assessment International Education are the joint examining authorities for the GCE A-Level examination.

 Candidates can opt to be examined on subjects at three levels of study – Higher 1 (H1), Higher 2 (H2), and, for school candidates, Higher 3.